 Muck Rack Daily

-Muck Rack Daily is a daily digest email that is curated and written by journalists and delivered to your inbox.
-The publication’s authors listen to what thousands of journalists are saying on social media, then cover the best stories.
+Muck Rack Daily is a daily digest email curated and written by journalists and delivered to your inbox.
+The publication’s authors listen to what thousands of journalists say on social media, then cover the best stories.
 They do a great job of summarizing trending news stories.
 It is well-written, honest, and funny.
 Sign up here.

 BuzzFeed

-BuzzFeed has a wide variety of email bulletin options, so you can subscribe to a publication that meets your interests.
-My favorite is the Snapshots section, which gives a quick overview, or teaser, about a story with a link to the full article on their website.
+BuzzFeed has many email bulletin options, so you can subscribe to a publication that meets your interests.
+My favorite is the Snapshots section, which gives a quick overview or teaser about a story with a link to the full article on their website.
 Again, I like quick summaries.
 It saves me time.

 I signed up for the general news summary, plus a self-help series.
 Surprisingly, the self-help summaries are pretty good!
 They include relevant and helpful self-improvement information from actual experts.
 However, they became unsustainable over time.
 Eventually, my inbox was filled with a backlog of things to read.

-What I like about it: The summary style, the quality of the writing, and the relevance of the information.
+What I like about it is the summary style, the writing quality, and the relevance of the information.

 Sign up for Buzzfeed.